DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_mac.md

 ### Step 5.1 - Download and install 'iTerm 2'

 Rather than using the the built-in Terminal app to connect to your Raspberry Pi, it is recommended to use 'iTerm 2' which has better support for the text formatting used by DigiNode Tools.
+It's free.

 Open Safari, and visit [https://iterm2.com/](https://iterm2.com/) and click the 'Download' button to download 'iTerm 2'.